aakashjhawar/face-detection/README.md

 # Face Detection
+Face Detection with OpenCV and Deep Learning.
 A fast and accurate face detection with OpenCV using a pre-trained deep learning face detector model shipped with the library.
 Two files are required for using OpenCV's deep neural network module with Caffe models.
 - The .prototxt file (define the model architecture i.e., the layers themselves)
 - The .caffemodel file (which contains the weights for the actual layers)

+You can find Caffe-based face detector prototxt files in the ```face_detector``` sub-directory of the [dnn samples](https://github.com/opencv/opencv/tree/master/samples/dnn/face_detector)

 ## Getting Started